nikhiltelase/satpuda_school/9th Class/day4/day4.md

 **Where is it used?** Indicators on all electronics, lighting, displays.

-*[Image Placeholder: Prompt: "A close-up photo of a glowing red LED."]*

 ### DC Motor

 **What is it?** A DC motor spins continuously when you give it power.
 You can change its direction, but you can't easily control its exact position.

 **Where is it used?** Toy cars, fans, robot wheels.

-*[Image Placeholder: Prompt: "A clear, high-quality photo of a small DC motor with two wires."]*

 ### Servo Motor